biogeospatial/Biodiverse_publication_list/README.md

 This repository contains various scripts to produce a publication list from a csv file.

+Biodiverse publication Workflow (Visualisation of CICD, also can be replicated locally if required.
+Instructions down further below):

 ![Biodiverse publication workflow](process-flowchart.png)

 The csv file `publication-list.csv` is the source of where the DOIs come from.
 If this is changed, a script `generate_publication_bib_list.py` is automatically run to produce a `publication-list-biodiverse.bib` file.
 This script is derived from the `publist-wrangle.ipynb` notebook file.
 The notebook uses the `bibtexparser` library to parse the `publication-list.csv` to create the .bib file.